Common questions

 Where do I send a question that is not about a partner?

-For first-home-buyer questions (deposits, grants, schemes, timing, calculators), use the open question form on the find-a-* page closest to your topic, or email hello@nestpath.com.au directly.
+For first home buyer questions (deposits, grants, schemes, timing, calculators), use the question form on our find a broker, find a conveyancer or find an inspector page, whichever sits closest to your topic, or email hello@nestpath.com.au.
 We answer every email within 24 hours.